1. Home

 • Compete the setup wizard and the unit is ready for use.

-Installing Raspberry PI OS to M.2 Storage
+Installing Ubuntu to SATA M.2 Storage

 A USB flash drive smaller than the system’s storage is required for this method.
 Example: The Factor system has 32GB storage.
 The flash drive must be 16GB or smaller.